ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Experiments

 \section{Experiments}

 We now empirically evaluate \aline's performance in different active data acquisition and amortized inference tasks.
 We begin with the active learning task in \Cref{sec:active_learning_results}, where we want to efficiently minimize the uncertainty over an unknown function by querying $T$ data points.
 Then, we test \aline's policy on standard BED benchmarks in \Cref{sec:bed_results}.
-Finally, in \Cref{sec:psychometric_results}, we demonstrate the benefit of \aline's flexible targeting feature in a psychometric modeling task~\citep{wichmann2001psychometric}.
+In \Cref{sec:psychometric_results}, we demonstrate the benefit of \aline's flexible targeting feature in a psychometric modeling task~\citep{wichmann2001psychometric}.
+Finally, to demonstrate the scalability of \aline, we test it on a high-dimensional task of actively exploring hyperparameter performance landscapes; the results are presented in \Cref{app:hpo}.
 The code to reproduce our experiments is available at: \url{https://github.com/huangdaolang/aline}.